naver-ai/LLaVA-AV-SSM/README.md

 - Audio brings small gains on common suites but is decisive on curated, audio-sensitive subsets (AVQA-Hard, Music-AVQA-Hard).

 ## Updates
+- 2025-11-24: The proposed curated benchmark sets are available at Hugging Face.
+These are formatted for compatibility with [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval).
 - 2025-09-22: Preprint released on arXiv.

 ## Introduction